adamrudolf-becube/cpp-cheatsheet/README.md

 #### Some notes abour instantiation

 Thing about performance.
 If you create an object, and initialize it later, a copy or reassignment can happen.
 Do it in 1 step.
 (Similar applies for initializer lists.
 They are better to be used, because setting members inside the constructor would mean duoble work: creating the object with default values, then reassign those values, while initializer list creates the object with the given values in the first place)

+### The `static` keyword

+- **Outside class of function** - internal to the translation unit ("private" )
+- **Inside a function** - the value is permanent during the lifetime of the function, if the function is called several times, even recursively, all will share the same instance of that variable
+- **Inside of a class before a function or member** - share memory with all of the instances, so one class has one instance insteas of every object has their own.
+Static functions don't get the `this` pointer passed to them.

 ### casts